Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Example: if your Nextor kernel is in primary slot 1, press Q to prevent it from booting.
 If you have it in slot 2-3, press F.

 * **N**: Shows the boot menu.
-This menu was introduced in Nextor 3.0, and allows you to switch on and off any of the keys listed above and then proceed with the boot procedure, without having to keep keys pressed while the computer boots:
+This menu was introduced in Nextor 3.0, and allows you to switch on and off any of the keys listed above and then proceed with the boot, without having to keep keys pressed while the computer boots:

 ![Nextor boot menu](img/BootMenu.png)